Fgazzelloni/30DayMapChallenge/README.md

 | Day 29 - `29-11-2023 - Pouplation` | Day 30 - `30-11-2023 - My Favourite`           |                                        |                                                  |

 <!-- TABLE END -->

-The above table is also available as an [iCal calendar file](https://raw.githubusercontent.com/tjukanovt/30DayMapChallenge/main/themes.ical) for consumption by your favorite calendar/scheduling application.

 ## Data 🗺